 The Wonders of Physics traveling show is back!
-After a three-plus-year hiatus, the department is pleased to announce that we have hired a full-time outreach specialist and restarted the program.
+After a five-year hiatus, the department is pleased to announce that we have hired a full-time outreach specialist and restarted the program.

 Haddie McLean, a former meteorologist with WISC-TV / Channel 3 in Madison, began her new role as the Wonders of Physics outreach coordinator on August 9.
 After a 21-year TV career, McLean says she was looking for a new challenge — and any job that didn’t require her to wake up at 2am was just a bonus.